callum-oakley/fgwm/README.md

 is for situations where you accidentally focus past the window you wanted and don't have to loop all the way back around.

+Focus changing only takes place within the currently active view (see below), windows in other views are ignored.

 ## Views

 *Views* are similar to *desktops*, *workspaces*, or *groups* found in most